-The Swedish Competition Authority is now performing a market study of the functioning of competition on digital platforms in Sweden.
+The Swedish Competition Authority is performing a market study of the functioning of competition on digital platforms in Sweden.
+The purpose is for the study to illuminate the extent of competition and identify any need for measures to promote competition.
 To deepen our knowledge, we are inviting interested parties to contribute with input to the study.
-The consultation will take place between 7 and 30 November 2019.
+The Swedish Competition Authority has now evaluated the results of the initial consultation.

 Digital platforms have had transformative effects on the entire economy.
 Innovative business models and technical solutions have increased efficiency in many markets, for example by facilitating for buyers and sellers to meet in new ways.
 This development has often had benefits for consumers in the form of an increased range of products and services, and lower prices.

 However, a number of reports have highlighted how the same features that contribute to the efficiency of the platforms, such as network effects, economies of scale and scope, and the significance of data, may lead to new competition issues.
 Market power may be concentrated to a few companies, which makes it harder for new companies to access the markets and can eventually weaken competition, to the detriment of consumers.
 This development raises questions regarding both how competition rules should be applied and if there is a need for new rules.

 The duties of the Swedish Competition Authority include highlighting barriers to effective competition, following the developments in its field of responsibility, and performing broader studies of competition conditions within specific industries or markets in the private sector.
 The Swedish Competition Authority also has a strategic focus on investigating, in various ways, how digitalization impacts on competition in Sweden.